timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp-01.md

 server performed a restore and their content regressed to an earlier state.
 This could result in two problems:

- - The ROAs may not reflect what the publisher intended
+ - The ROAs may not reflect what the publisher intended.
- - The publisher may not renew their manifest or CRL in time, because they assume that their current manifest and CRL have not yet expired or become stale
+ - The publisher may not renew their manifest or CRL in time, because they assume that their current manifest and CRL have not yet expired or become stale.
  - Changes to publishers may not have been persisted.
 Newly registered publishers may not be present, recently removed publishers may still be present.

 Therefore, the Publication Server SHOULD notify publishing CAs about this issue if it occurs, so that a full manually triggered resynchronisation can then be